salesforce-misc/HelloViolet.ai/docs/conversation-input-output.md

 layout: docs
 title: Conversation - Input & Output Elements
 ---
-# Input & Output Elements
+# Input & Output

-Voice scripts often need communicate to users, and can do this primarily through the `say` element and can define what phrases could trigger an intent through the `expecting` element.
-When there are multiple `say` elements, they are concatenated.
+Voice scripts need to communicate to users, and they often do this by telling things to the user through the `say` element and by defining what they can listen through the `expecting` element.

 A trivial voice script would be:
 ```xml